 Below, we will cover some of the signs and signals that your skin isn’t too happy about your new regimen.

 A few week adjustment periods aside, if you are quite a ways into a new routine and your skin feels constantly irritated, something could be up.

-Retinoids and some harsher chemical exfoliants are known to produce a few weeks of sensitivity whole your skin adjusts, but if you are getting irritation from cleansers, serums, or moisturizers which are supposed to be more calming, you may be reacting to the product.
+Retinoids and some harsher chemical exfoliants are known to produce a few weeks of sensitivity while your skin adjusts, but if you are getting irritation from cleansers, serums, or moisturizers which are supposed to be more calming, you may be reacting to the product.

 Start by taking the potentially offending agent out of your rotation to see if your skin calms down.
 If the irritation is severe, take your routine back to the basics of a gentle cleanser and moisturizer for a while.

 - Your skin is tight, dry, or itchy